kevgo/tricorder/README.md

 downloading rumdl 0.2.55 ... extracting ... ok
 ```

-To install the `rumdl` linter, Tricorder looks up its latest release.
+To install the `rumdl` linter,
-It persists that version in its configuration
+Tricorder looks up the latest release where rumdl is hosted.
-(called "run-that-app") so that it always runs that version from now on.
+It stores that version in a file called `run-that-app` so that rumdl always runs
-Then it downloads the release archive for your operating system
+that version from now on.
-and CPU architecture, unzips the executable in it,
+Then it downloads the release for your operating system and CPU architecture,
-and stores that executable on the local hard drive, so that it can execute it.
+unzips the executable from the archive,

-Tricorder can also compile linters from source
+and stores that executable on the local hard drive.

-if the release doesn't provide a binary for your platform.
+if it cannot find release doesn't provide a binary for your platform.

 Many optimizations make Tricorder so incredibly fast: